-Fractions have a bad reputation in the world of arithmetic as being incomprehensible and unpredictable.
-Cartoons exploit this fear of fractions for amusement.
+Fractions have a bad reputation as being incomprehensible and unpredictable.
+Cartoons and jokes exploit this fear of fractions for amusement.
 Believe or not, it’s all a huge misunderstanding.
-Fractions are necessary and amazing.
-They ...
+Fractions are amazing.
+Fractions are necessary. ...
 Read More

 Dr. Cotter on Math Anxiety